-Pelvic health physiotherapy (also called women’s health or pelvic floor physiotherapy) is a specialized area that focuses on the pelvis and all surrounding areas.
+Pelvic physiotherapy (also called women’s health or pelvic floor physio) is a specialized area that focuses on the pelvis and all surrounding areas.
 This can include assessment and treatment of the bladder, bowel, and reproductive organs.
 It also includes treatment of the muscles of the pelvis, back, abdominals, and hips.

 This includes a wide range of areas including (but not limited to):